 While the ancient buildings and streets are great to look at, the real reason you come here is for the food.
 To start your morning right, visit one of Testaccio’s 19 coffee shops for a delicious espresso or cappuccino.

-Then, decide whether you want to sit down for a delectable breakfast or grab a quick snack on your way to explore the city, and that will guide your decision on where to eat.
+Then, decide whether you want to sit down for a delectable breakfast or grab a quick snack on your way to explore the city.
+That will guide your decision on where to eat.
 Consider sitting down for breakfast at Barberini if you’ve got a bit of time on your hands.
-Try their amazing cornetti — a croissant filled with jam, creme, or chocolate.
+Try their amazing cornetti—a croissant filled with jam, creme, or chocolate.

 Coppedè District — Best for Amazing Architecture

-While in Rome, one of the best things about the city is the incredible architecture and design anywhere you look.
-While Rome’s popular city center surely has its own plethora of endless architecture, one scenic neighborhood stands out above the rest — the Coppedè District.
+One of the best things about Rome is the incredible architecture and design everywhere you look.
+While Rome’s popular city center surely has its own plethora of endless architecture, one scenic neighborhood stands out above the rest—the Coppedè District.
 Also known as Quartiere Coppedè among the locals, this Roman neighborhood is a hidden gem.

 Reaching the Coppedè District is not hard since most avenues of public transport go from the heart of Rome right through the neighborhood.
 So it’s a bit surprising how little is known about the area of town and how few tourists know to visit.
 Well, that’s where we come in!
 I want to inform you about this needle in the proverbial Roman haystack so you know where to escape the capital’s crowded streets and still have a great experience.